Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum: Dataset

 \subsection{Italian Dialect Dataset}

 We conduct our study on Vivaldi \citep{tosques2013vivaio}, a geo-tagged parallel corpus of spoken Italian dialect varieties in audio form.
 The corpus contains data at different levels of linguistic units (e.g. word, sentence, discourse).
 The data is collected across 293 sites in Italy, and is divided into the categories of phonetic, lexical, morphological, syntactic, and discourse level data.
-Our criterion of using semantically-equivalent data across dialect sites is motivated by the fact that there are syntactic, lexical, and phonetic differences between dialects, which serves as a more realistic basis for evaluating zero-shot performance on dialects.
+Our criterion for using semantically-equivalent data across dialect sites is motivated by the fact that there are syntactic, lexical, and phonetic differences between dialects, which serves as a more realistic basis for evaluating zero-shot performance on dialects.
 As such, we leverage 15 sentence-level recordings and 20 word-level recordings per site in our experiments.
 To ensure a fair comparison between sites and because of the rich linguistic variety observed in Italy~\cite{ramponi-2024-language}, we further filter for only dialect sites that fall under the Italic language branch according to the metadata, thereby removing data from Bavarian, Greek, Occitan, among others.
-This results in 223 sites.
+This results in 223 sites. \autoref{table:datasets} summarizes the statistical information of our data.

-In view of the scale of variation in Italian dialects, where differences between groups may warrant the status of individual languages, we also evaluate our results on only the Tuscan subgroup, which qualitative work establishes as bearing the most similarity to standard Italian. \autoref{table:datasets} summarizes the statistical information of our data.
+In view of the scale of variation in Italian dialects, where differences between groups may warrant the status of individual languages, we also evaluate our results on only the Tuscan subgroup, which qualitative work establishes as bearing the most similarity to standard Italian \citep{wieling2014lexical}.